 This is a mood-related condition, which is usually related to depression or excessive sleep.
 It occurs when natural light fails to control the brain.
 Its treatment may include light therapy (phototherapy), medications and psychotherapy.

-What can you do at home to stick to your good night’s sleep this summer!
+What can you do at home to stick to your good night routine and avoid sleep disorders this summer!

 We know that during summers you are more than tempted to nap during the afternoon as you get fatigued easily.
 A well-timed nap can provide a much needed boost of energy that is needed to work for the remainder of the day.
 But it is tough to time it well and nap the right amount without it being detrimental to your night’s sleep.
 By napping within the early afternoon- around 2 pm when the body experiences its natural energy ‘slump’- and keeping the nap to around 20 minutes to stop falling into deeper sleep phases, you will get the advantages of a fast sleep without impacting your nightly sleep quality.